 Centroid: Importance of centroid and centre of gravity, methods of determining the centroid, locating the centroid of plane lamina from first principles, centroid of built-up sections.
-Numerical examples
+Numerical examples.

 Moment of inertia: Importance of Moment of Inertia, method of determining the second moment of area (moment of inertia) of plane sections from first principles, parallel axis theorem and perpendicular axis theorem, radius of gyration, moment of inertia of built-up sections.
-Numerical Examples.
+NumericalExamples.

-- 1. Bansal R. K., Rakesh Ranjan Beohar and Ahmad Ali Khan, Basic Civil Engineering and Engineering Mechanics, 2015, Laxmi Publications. - 2.
-Kolhapure B K, Elements of Civil Engineering and Engineering Mechanics, 2014, EBPB - 3.
-Beer F. P. and Johnston E. R., Mechanics for Engineers, Statics and Dynamics, 1987, McGraw Hill. - 4.
-Irving H. Shames, Engineering Mechanics, 2019, Prentice-Hall. - 5.
-Hibbler R.C., Engineering Mechanics: Principles of Statics and Dynamics, 2017, Pearson Press. - 6.
-Timoshenko S, Young D.H., Rao J.V., Engineering Mechanics, 5th Edition, 2017, Pearson Press. - 7.
-Bhavikatti S S, Engineering Mechanics, 2019, New Age International
+- Bansal R. K., Rakesh Ranjan Beohar and Ahmad Ali Khan, "Basic Civil Engineering and Engineering Mechanics", Laxmi Publications, 2015. - Kolhapure B K, "Elements of Civil Engineering and Engineering Mechanics", EBPB, 2014. - Beer F. P. and Johnston E. R., "Mechanics for Engineers, Statics and Dynamics", McGraw Hill, 1987 - Irving H. Shames, "Engineering Mechanics", Prentice-Hall, 2019. - Hibbler R.C., "Engineering Mechanics: Principles of Statics and Dynamics", PearsonPress, 2017. - Timoshenko S, Young D.H., Rao J.V., "Engineering Mechanics", PearsorPress, 5th Edition, 2017.

+• Bhavikatti S S, Engineering Mechanics, New Age International, 2019.

-At the end of the course student will be able to:
+At the end of the course the student will be able to,